lydell/eslint-plugin-simple-import-sort/README.md

 Another small caveat is that you sometimes need to move comments manually – see [Comment and whitespace handling][comment-handling].

-For completeness, sorting the imported _items_ of an import is always safe:
+For completeness, sorting the imported/exported _items_ of an import/export is always safe:

 ```js
 import { c, b, a } from "wherever";